donhaklee/Project_Graduation/README.md

 # Project_Graduation

-This repo is the Graduation Project that is about A.I Web Site
+This repo is the Graduation Project that is about A.I Web Site.

-A.I tech is Neural Style Transfer in CNN, Teachable Machine of the Google
+A.I tech is Neural Style Transfer in CNN, Teachable Machine of the Google.

 Used language : javascript, PHP